Everyone likes soft fabric, whether it’s sheets or clothes. As such, fabric softeners are a key part of the washing process in many homes.

 There is a lot of talk on the internet about fabric softener being bad for clothes.
 Many say that fabric softener can make clothes more brittle and so they do not last as long.
 The truth, however, is that these people may have just been using too much fabric softener in their washes.

-A lot of people add too much fabric softener to their washes because they think it will clean better if they do.
+A lot of people add too much fabric softener to their washes because they think it will clean better or that all of their washing will end up cashmere-soft if they do.
 However, what actually happens is that it stays in the clothes and leaves them feeling a bit stiff and dull.

 As long as you don’t go crazy with the fabric softener, your clothes should last a long time.
 Also, if you are worried about fabric softener ruining your clothes, try a natural fabric softener instead, these have all the softness that you could want, with none of the chemicals that are “harmful” to clothes.